Puerto Rico awaits final result in tight gubernatorial race

 People across Puerto Rico are awaiting final results following elections that saw long lines of voters and produced a tight gubernatorial race

-SAN JUAN, Puerto Rico -- People across Puerto Rico awaited final results Wednesday following elections that saw long lines of voters and produced a tight gubernatorial race.
+SAN JUAN, Puerto Rico -- People across Puerto Rico awaited final results Wednesday following elections that saw long lines of voters and produced a tight gubernatorial race in the U.S. Caribbean territory.

-Pierluisi celebrated the early results and held a news conference, while Delgado had not spoken publicly.
+Pierluisi celebrated the early results and held a news conference, while Delgado said shortly after midnight that he would await final results.

 The preliminary results disappointed voters like 69-year-old David Jorge Santos, who said he had been a longtime supporter of one of the two main parties, though he declined to say which.
 But this year, he voted for a new party because he said the New Progressives and Popular Democrats don't deliver.